junxit/us-congress-bills-116/metadata.md

 - 2019-06-05 — Introduced in Senate
 - 2019-06-05 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-09-11 — Committee on Energy and Natural Resources Subcommittee on Energy.
+Hearings held.
+With printed Hearing: S.Hrg.
+116-335.
+- 2019-11-19 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2019-12-17 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2019-12-17 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 352.